 - Click Change the date and time to open the Settings window.

 - Turn on the Set the time automatically option.

 - Click the Change button to manually adjust the time and date settings.

 - Press the Change button, and restart Windows.

 Note: You might also need to replace your PC’s CMOS battery if the date and time keep changing in Windows.
 You can do that by removing the old CMOS from the motherboard, but some users might prefer to hand their PCs to IT repair services to replace CMOS batteries.

 - Launch Firefox.

 - Click the Settings menu and select Options.

 - Click Privacy and Security on the left of the tab.

-- Then scroll down to the Query OCSP responder servers to confirm the current validity of certifications option.
+- Scroll down to the Query OCSP responder servers to confirm the current validity of certification option.

 - Deselect the selected Query OCSP responder servers checkbox.